ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 The total amount of water to be abstracted by surface water bodies is:

 $$
-TotalWaterAbstractionFromSurfaceWater = DomesticWaterAbstractionSurfaceWater  + IndustrialWaterAbstractionSurfaceWater  +
+TotalWaterAbstractionFromSurfaceWater = DomesticWaterAbstractionSurfaceWater  + IndustrialWaterAbstractionSurfaceWater  + <br>
 LivestockWaterAbstractionSurfaceWater + EnergyAbstractionSurfaceWater + CropIrrigationWaterAbstractionSurfaceWater +  RiceIrrigationWaterAbstractionSurfaceWater
 $$